boots-edu/textbook/source/text/3-dataclass/intro.md

 ## Motivation

-Some things things belong together as they describe a more complex thing that we want to represent.
+Some things belong together as they describe a more complex thing that we want to represent.
+Sometimes it is useful to combine data into a single unit which can be referenced together.

 As an example, consider a simple drawing program we might want to build.